The Economic Consequences of the Peace: Europe

 Niccolò Machiavelli advised the prince to never inflict small hurts.
 This is exactly what the Allies did with the armistice and the Treaty of Versailles.
 The German people were humiliated, and their faith in democracy – which was fragile to begin with – was almost totally destroyed.
 However, they were not annihilated. ...
 The Allies should have either totally destroyed and dismembered Germany or else have made a sincere effort to make a fair and just peace with her and bring her into the family of nations as a full partner.
 But doing neither, they set the stage for Adolf Hitler and the Second World War.
 In my view, it is not going too far to state that the Nazi dictator should have worn a stamp on the seat of his pants with three words on it: "Made at Versailles."

+Remedies

+Keynes makes many practical suggestions.
+These informed the settlements after World War II.
+More abstractly, he says in conclusion:

+We may still have time to reconsider our courses and to view the world with new eyes.
+For the immediate future events are taking charge, and the near destiny of Europe is no longer in the hands of any man.
+The events of the coming year will not be shaped by the deliberate acts of statesmen, but by the hidden currents, flowing continually beneath the surface of political history, of which no one can predict the outcome.
+In one way only can we influence these hidden currents,—by setting in motion those forces of instruction and imagination which change opinion.
+The assertion of truth, the unveiling of illusion, the dissipation of hate, the enlargement and instruction of men's hearts and minds, must be the means.

+His next book was his Treatise.

 German influence on Keynes

 While at Versailles, Keynes had a series of meetings with Carl Melchior of Max Warburg's bank in Hamburg.
 Melchior was a lawyer and one of the German representatives at the peace conference.
 Through Melchior, Keynes received a dire picture of the social and economic state of Germany at the time, which he portrayed as being ripe for a Communist revolution.
 Keynes accepted this representation, and parts of the text of The Economic Consequences roughly parallel the language of the German counter-proposals to the draft Allied proposal of terms.